-Running Away to Join The Circus
+Running Away to the Circus – Let Nomadic Life Begin!

 My brother recently informed me that quitting my job, leaving London, packing my bags and going travelling, looks like I’m running away.
 Wow, he knows how to press those buttons!
 If like me, you voted to Remain, wished with all your might that Trump wouldn’t win and were a huge fan of Alan Rickman, Victoria Wood and David Bowie (amongst so many other greats) then you’ll agree that 2016 has been one shocker after another.